Joel-Haeberli/it-security-docs/docs/themes/Kerberos Delegation.md

 ## Kerberos Delegation

 - Delegation is a standard built-in mechanism of kerberos
-- Allows a service to act on behalf of a user when talking to other services -> "user impersonation"
+- Allows a service to act on behalf of a user when talking to other services $\rightarrow$ "user impersonation"
 - Delegation is transparent
 	- Users can't control wether delegation will occur or not
 	- Users can't detect wether delegation happened or not